 improving the intersection of SR 542 and SR 547?

 The SR 542/ SR 547 Kendall intersection, located about 20 miles east of Bellingham, has a history of collisions and has been identified by WSDOT as an area that would benefit from safety improvements.
 From 2009 to 2013 there were 12 collisions at this intersection, a high number for an intersection with about 10,000 trips per day.
 The crash history has often resulted in evident injuries.
 As traffic in this area continues to grow, the conflicts and merge issues that have made access difficult will only increase.

 We need to maintain, and when possible, improve safe access to recreational and scenic activities on this popular Washington State route.
 SR 542/Mount Baker Scenic Byway is a major state tourism destination, providing the only access to scenic vistas and prime opportunities for outdoor recreation in this section of the Mount Baker-Snoqualmie National Forest.
-For that reason, WSDOT applied and received a grant through Federal Lands, which will cover the majority of the design and construction funding for this project.
+For that reason, WSDOT applied and received funding through Federal Lands Access Program, which will cover the majority of the design and construction funding for this project.

 The End Result